Addis Ababa Bole International Airport: Expansion

-Expansion of the passenger terminal, cargo space, hangar, the runway and construction of the hotel is currently being completed by Singaporean companies.
+Expansion of the passenger terminal, cargo and maintenance facilities, the runway and construction of the hotel was completed by Singaporean companies between 2022 and 2026 as part of a phased opening strategy.

 The expansion work is being undertaken in two phases on an 80 ha site.
 The first phase of the expansion work had enabled the airport to accommodate 15 additional aircraft, reducing traffic congestion at the airport.
 The second phase of the expansion work will enable the airport to service 10 additional aircraft.
 The airport will be able to service a total of 44 aircraft upon the completion of the expansion.
 The airport also plans to expand the apron which purportedly can solve the persistent aircraft parking problem it faces particularly during large international conferences.

 In 2012, expansion of the new passenger terminal was announced.
 The outlay of this expansion was projected at $250 million.
 At the same time, a new ramp was completed and can now park 24 aircraft.
 Another ramp is being built for 14 more aircraft.
 At the same time, the first phase of expanding the taxiways and adding more aircraft parking was completed.
 Eventually, this will lead to the expansion of the terminal.
 This all falls in line with Ethiopian Airlines' plan, "Vision 2025".

 According to the CEO of Ethiopian Airlines, the east wing of the newly expanded airport was expected to be operational by the end of June 2018.
 The whole expansion project was completed by the end of 2018, enabling the airport to accommodate up to 22 million passengers per year.
 As of 23 January 2020 the extension is still not fully completed.
 The new check in area and the elevated road to it are not yet open.

 On 27 January 2019, Ethiopian Prime Minister Abiy Ahmed inaugurated the expansion to Terminal 2.

 The former Prime Minister Hailemariam Desalegn had purportedly given permission to build a new international airport in the town of Mojo, 65 km south of the capital's current airport.
 The senior official at the Ethiopian Airport Enterprise said that the officials of the enterprise and the Ministry of Transport briefed the Prime Minister about the planned grand airport project.
 Two other sites were also options.

 The airport has two terminals with a total of around 69 gates.
 Terminal 1 has 10 gates and Terminal 2 has around 50 gates.
 Terminal 1 serves domestic flights, while Terminal 2 serves international flights.